-Jobpreempt Action Format Action="cancel checkpoint requeue suspend" Description Signifies PREEMPTPOLICY to apply to jobs that are running on allocated resources Example RSVPROFILE[adm1] TRIGGER=EType=start,Offset=-240,AType=jobpreempt,Action="cancel" 40 minutes after the reservation adm1 starts, all jobs using the reservation's resources adopt a PREEMPTPOLICY of cancel.
+Jobpreempt Action Format Action="cancel checkpoint requeue suspend" Description Signifies PREEMPTPOLICY to apply to jobs that are running on allocated resources Example RSVPROFILE [adm1] TRIGGER=EType=start, Offset=-240, AType=jobpreempt, Action="cancel" 40 minutes after the reservation adm1 starts, all jobs using the reservation's resources adopt a PREEMPTPOLICY of cancel.

-Mail Action 1 Format Action=" <message>"</message>
+Mail Action Format Action=" <message>"</message>

-Mail Action

-When AType=mail, the Action parameter contains the message body of the email.
+Mail Action Descrip- tion When AType=mail, the Action parameter contains the message body of the email.
 This can be configured to include certain variables.
-See Using a trigger to send email on page 660 for details.
+See Using a trigger to send email on page 662 for details.
 Mail triggers can be configured to launch for node failures, reservation creation or release, scheduler failures, and even job events.
 In this way, site administrators can keep track of scheduler events through email.
 The email comes from moabadmin, has a subject of moab update, and has a body of whatever you specified in the Action attribute.
 The recipient list depends on the type of object the trigger is attached to.

-- Node The primary user (first listed in ADMINCFG[1]), typically root

-- Scheduler The primary user

-- Job The user who owns the job

-- Reservation The primary user

-'''

-NODECFG[DEFAULT] TRIGGER=EType=fail,AType=mail,Action="node $OID will failed.",Offse t=05:00:00

-'''

-This example sends an email to the primary administrator informing him/her that the node (including the node ID) has failed.
+Node - The primary user (first listed in ADMINCFG[1]), typically root Scheduler - The primary user Job - The user who owns the job Reservation - The primary user Example NODECFG[DEFAULT] TRIGGER=EType=fail, AType=mail, Action="node \$OID will failed.", Offset=05:00:00 This example sends an email to the primary administrator informing him/her that the node (including the node ID) has failed.

-Exec Action

-Action="<script>"

-Exec triggers will launch an external program or script when their dependencies are fulfilled.
+Exec Action Format Action=" <script>"fExec triggers will launch an external program or script when their dependencies are fulfilled.
 The following example will submit job.cmd and then execute monitor.pl three minutes after the job is started.
-See Using a trigger to execute a script on page 661 for more information.
+See Using a trigger to execute a script on page 663 for more information.Example> msub -l trig=EType=start\&AType=exec\&Action="/tmp/monitor.pl" job.cmd\&Offset=03:00</script>

-'''

-msub -1 trig=EType=start\&AType=exec\&Action="/tmp/monitor.pl" job.cmd\&Offset=03:00

-'''

-Internal Action
+Internal Action Format Action=" <objecttype>:-:<cancel reserve>"</cancel reserve></objecttype>

-Action="<objectType>:-:<cancel|reserve>"

-Internal Action Descrip-A couple different actions are valid depending on what type of object the internal trigger is acting tion upon.
-The following list shows the available actions: • Reserve a node · Cancel a job · Cancel a reservation See Using a trigger to perform internal Moab actions on page 661 for more information.
-Example NODECFG[node01] TRIGGER=EType=start, AType=internal, Action="node:-:reserve" When node01 starts, it becomes a reservation. > msub moab.3 -1 'trig=EType=fail\&AType=internal\&Action="job:-:cancel" If moab.
-3 fails, Moab cancels it. > mrsvctl -c -a user==joe -h node50 -T EType=start, AType=internal, Action="reservation :-:cancel", Offset=10:00 User joe's jobs are given a ten-minute window to start, then the reservation cancels.
+Internal Action Descrip- tion A couple different actions are valid depending on what type of object the internal trigger is acting upon.
+The following list shows the available actions: Reserve a node Cancel a job Cancel a reservation See Using a trigger to perform internal Moab actions on page 663 for more information.
+Example (NODECFG[node01] TRIGGER=EType=start,AType=internal,Action="node:-:reserve" User joe's jobs are given a ten-minute window to start, then the reservation cancels.

-Event type Description cancel The event is triggered when the parent object is either canceled or deleted. checkpoint Triggers fire when the job is checkpointed. checkpoint triggers can only be attached to jobs. create Triggers fire when the parent object is created. create triggers can be attached to nodes, jobs, reservations, and the scheduler (when attached to the scheduler, triggers fire when Moab starts). discover Triggers fire when the node is loaded from a resource manager and Moab cannot recorgnize it nor find it in the checkpoint file. end Triggers fire when the parent object ends. end triggers can be attached to nodes, jobs, reservations, and the scheduler (when attached to the scheduler, triggers fire when Moab shuts down). fail Triggers fire when the resource manager is in a corrupt or down state for longer than the configured fail time, or when Moab detects a corruption in a node's reservation table. fail triggers can be attached to jobs, nodes, resource managers, and the scheduler.
+Event type Description cancel The event is triggered when the parent object is either canceled or deleted. checkpoint Triggers fire when the job is checkpointed. checkpoint triggers can only be attached to jobs. create Triggers fire when the parent object is created. create triggers can be attached to nodes, jobs, reservations, and the scheduler (when attached to the scheduler, triggers fire when Moab starts). discover Triggers fire when the node is loaded from a resource manager and Moab cannot recorgnize it nor find it in the checkpoint file. end Triggers fire when the parent object ends. end triggers can be attached to nodes, jobs, reservations, and the scheduler (when attached to the scheduler, triggers fire when Moab shuts down). fail Triggers fire when the resource manager is in a corrupt or down state for longer than the con- figured fail time, or when Moab detects a corruption in a node's reservation table. fail triggers can be attached to jobs, nodes, resource managers, and the scheduler.